-Those terms, captured in a document called the Record of Decision, had evolved enough that, as a result, the Consent Decree we had negotiated with BP needed to be updated to reflect those changes.
+The Consent Decree is the result of several years of negotiations which involved AR, Riverkeeper, and the Village.
+It updates an earlier version first signed in 2003 to settle a lawsuit initiated by Riverkeeper, which the Village joined, to force AR to clean up the waterfront.
+Since then, NY State Department of Environmental Conservation ("NYSDEC") has issued an updated set of directives, captured in a document called the Record of Decision.
+Requirements had changed enough so that the Consent Decree we had negotiated with BP needed to be updated.
 It was also an opportunity to re-examine suppositions in place at the time and make sure it reflected all our priorities.